 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, a circulation desk assistant can determine their career goals through the career progression.
 For example, they could start out with a role such as tutor, progress to a title such as instructor and then eventually end up with the title owner.

 Tell us your goals and we'll match you with the rights job to get there.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 39.0% of circulation desk assistants listed library materials on their resume, but soft skills such as integrity and communication skills are important as well.
+Out of all the resumes we looked through, 45.5% of circulation desk assistants listed library services on their resume, but soft skills such as detail oriented and technology skills are important as well.

 |Rank||Company||Zippia Score||Average Circulation Desk Assistant Salary||Average Salary|